nafizjiwa/ColorandOpacity/README.md

 # ColorandOpacity
-The amount of transparency for some color or all are visible through a covering element.
+The amount of transparency for some color or all to be visible through a covering element.